Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/readme.md

 - What proportion of claim cost is covered by payers?
 - How have average healthcare costs changed over time?

-### Key Insight
+### Key Findings

+- **Finding 1: Healthcare costs were substantial across the dataset.**
-The dataset generated approximately **£255.03M in total claim cost**, with an average claim cost of approximately **£4,149.66 per healthcare visit**.
+  Total claim cost reached approximately **£255.03M**, with an average claim cost of **£4,149.66 per healthcare visit**.

-Ambulatory visits generated the highest total claim cost at approximately **£131.29M**.
+- **Finding 2: Ambulatory care generated the highest total claim cost.**
+  Ambulatory visits accounted for approximately **£131.29M**, making them the largest contributor to overall claim expenditure.

-However, inpatient visits had the highest average claim cost.
+- **Finding 3: Inpatient care had the highest average claim cost.**
+  Although inpatient visits were less frequent, they carried the greatest average financial burden per visit.

 ## Cost Bands